apache/celeborn/docs/deploy.md

 celeborn.worker.flusher.buffer.size 256k

 # If Celeborn workers have local disks and HDFS.
 Following configs should be added.
+# Celeborn will use local disks until local disk become unavailable to gain the best performance.
+# Increase Celeborn's off-heap memory if Celeborn write to HDFS.
 # If Celeborn workers have local disks, use following config.
 # Disk type is HDD by default.
 celeborn.worker.storage.dirs /mnt/disk1:disktype=SSD,/mnt/disk2:disktype=SSD